-COLLEGE VISITS BY SENIORS
+COLLEGE VISITS BY JUNIORS AND SENIORS

-Seniors of New Hampton Community Senior High School who wish to speak with representatives of post-high school institutions will work through the counselors' office.
+Juniors and Seniors of New Hampton Community Senior High School who wish to speak with representatives of post-high school institutions will work through the counselors' office.
 The counselor will also handle all authorized visits to the post-high school institutions.
-Seniors will be allowed three excused absences for college visits if approved by the Counselor or Principal.
+Juniors and Seniors will be allowed three excused absences per year for college visits if approved by the Counselor or Principal.
 No college visits will be approved after May 1.